karshnimitra/SF_crime/README.md

 # SF_crime
 A geospatial visualisation of San Francisco Crime data

-Interactive notebook that lets the user select the categories and date range (within 2021) of the crimes they want to visualise on the geospatially on the map of San Francisco.
+Interactive notebook that lets the user select the categories and date range (within 2021) of the crimes they want to visualise geospatially on the map of San Francisco.
 Download required.

 Extension of the Data Visualisation Course folium lab code by IBM and Coursera.